-In my last post, I talked about my strategies for becoming familiar with the AWS cloud, from beginner, all the way to certification.
-In this post, we’ll focus on another of the leading cloud platforms, Microsoft Azure.
+In my last post, I talked about my strategies for becoming familiar with the AWS cloud, from beginner to expert, all the way to certification.
+In this post, we’ll focus on another leading cloud platforms, Microsoft Azure.
 As a software engineer who has worked with it for many years, I’d like to share my path to learning and using the Microsoft Azure cloud.

 Getting started with Azure: What is Microsoft Azure?